chenjinya/php-amqplib-achieve/README.md

 0. [x] delay queue

+* the delay queue achieved only support exchange.
+If you just want to use only queue, update code by yourself ^_^.

 ATTENTION
 ---
 Delay queue achieved by `TTL` and `DLX`, different `delay` number(seconds) in only one queue will cause queue blocked.
 We must make a deal that procedure should create separate queues and exchanges for each number(seconds) of seconds.